Cash Runway Calculator

 What is the impact of layoffs on runway?

-Layoffs typically have the largest absolute runway impact because salaries are 50–70% of burn.
-A 20% headcount cut in a 20-person company can add 3–4 months.
-But layoffs carry a ~30% revenue damage coefficient because the cut team produced output driving MRR.
+Layoffs typically have the largest absolute impact on runway because salaries are usually 50–70% of burn.
+A 20% headcount cut at a 20-person company with $220K/mo burn can extend runway by 3–4 months.
+But layoffs carry revenue damage — engineers and sales reps produce output that drives MRR.
+This tool models a 30% revenue-damage coefficient on headcount cuts so you see both the cash extension and the MRR drag.

 How do you plan a path to profitability?